lgw2/lgw2.github.io/_teaching/csci112-spring-2023/programs/program1.md

 * 5 points: opens `winners.txt` for writing using `fopen`
 * 5 points: successfully reads input from file
 * 5 points: successfully writes output to file
-* 5 points: stores each line in an array of strings
+* 10 points: stores each line in an array of strings
 * 5 points: uses `fgets` to read each line
-* 20 points: sorts the array alphabetically by first name
+* 15 points: successfully sorts the data alphabetically by first name
-* 10 points: uses`strtok` to separate parts of the lin
+* 10 points: uses`strtok` to separate parts of the line
 * 5 points: prints the first name, last name, university, and year of each winner
 * 5 points: prints in a pleasing manner